Collaboration With Community Partners

 Andrew Veilleux, SCS STEAM teacher

-The team secured the Sanbornton Central School’s Trout Rearing and Release Permit from NHF&G, installed the tank and associated equipment in the school’s library and received the trout eggs from NHF&G’s Fish Hatchery before Thanksgiving.
+The team secured the Sanbornton Central School’s Trout Rearing and Release Permit from NHF&G, installed the tank and associated equipment in the school’s library and received the trout eggs from NHF&G’s New Hampton Fish Hatchery before Thanksgiving.

 WWN Supports Upcoming Chapman Brook and Stoney Brook Stream Restoration Projects